jballauff-ds/data-driven-business/README.md

 # Case Study A: Exploring the Brazilan market
 ## Background:
-The company is exploring an expansion to the Brazilian market but lacks regional knowledge.
+The company is moving to an expansion to the Brazilian market but lacks regional knowledge.
 It is considering a 3-year contract with Magist, a Brazilian Software company that offers a centralized order management system to connect small and medium-sized stores with the biggest Brazilian marketplaces as an intermediate step to produce brand awareness.
 However, it is debated whether:
 * It is not clear that Magist is a good partner for selling high-end Apple-compatible accessories.
 * Can Magist provide fast and reliable dilevery?